INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <p>This visualization provides interactivity through a hover tooltip.
 If the user hovers over a specific tile, the data for that specific tile is shown, which includes Technology Literacy score, and the total number of responses.</p>

 <h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>
+<p>This visualization provides interactivity through a hover tooltip.
+If the user hovers over a specific tile, the data for that specific tile is shown, which includes the country, number of responses, number of online connected devices, importance score of Privacy, Security and Safety, and Technology savviness score.</p>

 <br />
 <br />